Martchus/dbus-soundrecorder/README.md

 # dbus-soundrecorder
-Records sound from Pulse Audio using ffmpeg.

-Uses D-Bus to determine current song, album, artist and other meta data provided by the media player application via MPRIS D-Bus service.
+Records sound from Pulse Audio with ffmpeg while watching D-Bus to determine tracks, song title, album, artist and other meta data provided by the media player application via MPRIS D-Bus service.

-When the next song start, the recorder automatically starts a new file and sets available meta data.
+When the next song start, the recorder automatically starts recording a new file and sets available meta data.

 ## Usage
 ```